-Restricted stock units granted under the 2014 Plan will generally vest over a period of not less than three (3) years from the date of grant of such Award, provided that such Award may vest earlier on a pro-rata basis over any vesting period.
-Upon the occurrence of a change in control (as defined in the 2014 Equity Incentive Plan) or upon the participant's death or disability any restricted stock units that have not previously vested will vest.
-Upon termination of employment or separation from service without cause, or upon the occurrence of such other event to the extent specified in the applicable award agreement, any restricted stock units that have not previously vested shall be forfeited.
+Restricted stock units granted under the LTI Plan will generally vest over a period of not less than three (3) years from the date of grant of such award, provided that such award may vest earlier on a pro-rata basis over any vesting period.
+Upon the occurrence of a change in control (as defined in the LTI Plan) or upon the participant's death or disability, any restricted stock units that have not previously vested will vest.
 Upon retirement at or after age 65, generally the award will vest, with the payment under the award made on the settlement date originally contemplated by the award agreement.
-The Committee may, in its sole discretion, waive such vesting requirement, or provide for continued vesting consistent with the vesting period in an Award; provided that it shall not waive such requirement or continue such vesting to the extent such action would create adverse tax consequences for a Participant under Code Section 409A or result in any Awards that are intended to constitute performance-based compensation for purposes of Code Section 162(m) to cease to so constitute performance-based compensation of employment, separation from service, or termination of some other service relationship with the Company and its affiliates may be canceled, accelerated, paid or continued, as provided in the applicable award agreement, or, as the Committee may otherwise determine to the extent not prohibited by the 2014 Equity Incentive Plan.
+Upon termination of employment or separation from service for any other reason, except to the extent specified in the applicable award agreement, any restricted stock units that have not previously vested shall be forfeited.
+The Human Resources and Compensation Committee may, in its sole discretion, waive such vesting requirement, or provide for continued vesting consistent with the vesting period in an award.
+However, it may not waive such requirement or continue such vesting to the extent such action would create adverse tax consequences for a participant under Code Section 409A.
+Generally, any award under the LTI Plan to a participant who has experienced a termination of employment, separation from service, or termination of some other service relationship with the Company and its affiliates may be canceled, accelerated, paid or continued, as provided in the applicable award agreement, or, as the Human Resources and Compensation Committee may otherwise determine to the extent not prohibited by the LTI Plan.